 - Your dairy (kefir, yogurt, cheese) should always be fermented, and from goat/sheep/buffalo.
 From cows, only do grass-fed/pastured butter, and European style probiotic cream (or crème fraîche).
 If you can tolerate it, occasionally go for “European style” cow yogurt (unfortunately, most goat yogurt in the US has tapioca and other additives in it).

-- Drink a lot of water.
+- Drink a lot of water to avoid kidney stones on this diet.
 If your tap water has added fluoride, you’ll need to hunt for the right bottled water.

 - If you’re looking for the extra mile, here’s my recipe for home-made non-fluoride toothpaste too.

-- Supplement almost daily with 2000 IU D3 (morning), 1 pill of Fermented cod liver / butter oil mix (lunch), and Magnesium Malate (20 mins before sleep).
-Supplement at dinner time (not daily, rotate them) with the specific forms of CoQ10 Ubiquinol, Folate (not folic acid), and Acetyl-L-Carnitine.
-Replenish only D3 and Magnesium when they’re out.
+- Supplement with 1000 to 2000 IU D3 (morning, 4-5 times a week), 1 pill of Fermented cod liver / butter oil mix (lunch), and Magnesium Malate (20 mins before sleep, 4-5 times a week).
+Supplement at dinner time (not daily, rotate them) with: CoQ10 Ubiquinol (not Ubiquinone), a B-Complex with at least B1, B12 and Folate in it (instead of just folic acid), and Acetyl-L-Carnitine (not plain L-Carnitine).
+Replenish only D3, Magnesium, and CoQ10 Ubiquinol when they’re out (you can also replenish the B-Complex, but don’t have that more than 3 times a week at that point).
 Don’t use multi-vitamins, they often use the wrong forms, or they’re missing key nutrients, while they over-do it on others.

 - Once a year check your iron, B12, D3, folate, potassium, calcium, CRP, thyroid T3 etc. status via a blood test, and tweak your diet/supplementation according to the results.
 Every individual is different, so further tweaks might be needed.